arob5/arob5.github.io/_posts/2024-12-25-Cholesky-cov.md

 $$
 C = \text{Cov}[x] = \text{Cov}[L\epsilon] = L \text{Cov}[\epsilon] L^{\top}. \tag{19}
 $$
-In order to show that (19) actually yields the modified Chokesky factorization, we must establish that $\text{Cov}[\epsilon]$, the residual covariance matrix, is diagonal with positive diagonal entries.
+In order to show that (19) actually yields the modified Cholesky factorization, we must establish that $\text{Cov}[\epsilon]$, the residual covariance matrix, is diagonal with positive diagonal entries.